honzee/RNAseqCNV/README.md

 # RNAseqCNV

 ### An R package for analysis of copy number variations (CNV) from RNA-seq data
 This R package is for analysis, visualization and automatic estimation of large-scale (chromosomoal and arm-level) CNVs from RNA-seq data.
 Users can use either a wrapper function or a Shiny app to generate CNV figures and automatically estimate CNVs on each chromosome.
-The Shiny app also serves as an interface to view and double-check the predicted CNV results.
+The Shiny app provides an interactive interface to view and double-check the predicted CNV calls.

 ### Table of contents